jacobzhang22/efficient-inference-system/README.md

 ## Simplifications And Production Gaps

-This is a compact serving artifact, not a full production inference server.

-What it does implement:
+- no fixed-budget KV admission control

-- real paged KV storage
+- no KV eviction, offload, or swap policy
-- a CUDA Triton paged-attention backend
-- continuous batching with persistent request-local KV state
-- request-level, event-level, and run-level instrumentation

-What it still simplifies:
+- no cache compaction under memory pressure

-- single-GPU execution
+- single-GPU only
+- no distributed serving or RPC layer
-- synthetic request traces rather than production traces
+- synthetic request traces rather than production traffic
 - greedy decoding only
 - no tokenizer or text-serving pipeline
-- no EOS / stop-sequence handling
+- no EOS or stop-sequence handling
-- no distributed serving or RPC stack

-The main systems gap is memory-pressure handling.
-The current engine does **not** yet implement:

-- fixed-budget KV admission control
-- KV eviction
-- KV offload or swap
-- compaction under pressure

-In the reported experiments, memory safety comes from bounded active concurrency and bounded per-request context growth rather than from a full fixed-capacity memory-management policy.

 ---